SuyashLakhotia/RottenTomatoesCNN/README.md

 ## Model v2.1: Fine-Tuning Pre-Trained Embeddings

-This model improves upon Model v2 by fine-tuning (i.e. learning) the pre-trained embeddings during training.
+Model v2.1 improves upon Model v2 by fine-tuning (i.e. learning) the pre-trained embeddings during training.
 This is done by setting `trainable=True` (or removing the argument altogether) for the embedding matrix in `text_cnn.py`.

 ### Model Performance